-During the first years of the Joint Committee’s existence, an intriguing development was taking place: the distinctions in the economic principles of the SKJ and SED remained to be striking, but in certain ways they were brought more in line with each other than ever since the emergence of the GDR.
-With the Yugoslav economic reforms from 1965, the opening up of the economy to the world market under the guidance of the SKJ – a process which originates from the immediate aftermath of the Tito-Stalin split according to Vladimir Unkovski-Korica – was intensified, and perhaps even finalised.
+During the first years of the Joint Committee’s existence, an intriguing development took place: the distinctions between the economic principles of the SKJ and SED remained striking, but in certain ways, they were brought more in line with each other than ever since the emergence of the GDR.
+With the Yugoslav economic reforms of 1965, the opening of the economy to the world market under the guidance of the SKJ – a process which, according to Vladimir Unkovski-Korica, originated from the immediate aftermath of the Tito–Stalin split –intensified and was perhaps even finalised.
 The reforms granted enterprises permission to strive for profit maximisation and to establish more or less independent forms of cooperation with foreign partners.
-In the GDR, the in 1963 introduced Neue Ökonomische System der Planung und Leitung (New Economic System of Planning and Management, NÖSPL), later renamed to Ökonomisches System des Sozialismus (Economic System of Socialism, ÖSS), included aspects that greatly differed from the economic guidelines previously championed by the SED.
-These new directions were characterised by Ulbricht as a necessary ‘symbiosis of plan and market’.
-To a certain extent, inter-firm market competition was allowed.
+In the GDR, the New Economic System of Planning and Management, introduced in 1963 (Neue Ökonomische System der Planung und Leitung, NÖSPL; later renamed to Ökonomisches System des Sozialismus or the Economic System of Socialism, ÖSS) included aspects that greatly differed from the economic guidelines previously championed by the SED.
+These new directions were characterised by Ulbricht as a necessary “symbiosis of plan and market”.
+To a certain extent, inter-company market competition was allowed.
 Although central planners remained the architects of the economy, enterprises were granted more autonomy in several aspects of their business operations.
-During a visit in the GDR in 1965, a study delegation of the SKJ detected a lack of attempts to reshape social relations in the framework of the NÖSPL.
-Still, it was highlighted that the ‘first steps of decentralisation’ were taken.
+During its 1965 visit to the GDR, a study delegation of the SKJ detected a lack of attempts to reshape the social relations in the framework of the NÖSPL.
+Still, it was highlighted that the “first steps towards decentralisation” had been taken.

-Despite initial positive results, it turned out that the NÖSPL / ÖSS would not be the way in which the SED could fulfil its aim: surpassing the West German economy.
-The planned economic dash through mass investments, among others to enable a curious temporary import boom from the FRG, never reached its envisioned second phase and thus resulted in more dependence on the West German economy.
-As early as February 1968, the SKJ was aware of Honecker’s discontent with the ÖSS, and related to this the performance of the East German economy and forms of decentralisation.
-The statements in which he expressed that opinion were interpreted as ‘indirect polemics’ against the Yugoslav system.
-Honecker’s personality was a worrying factor too: he was characterised as a ‘rigid and unyielding bureaucrat’.
-When it comes to the SKJ’s worries over the total abandonment of policy directions that underlay the NÖSPL / ÖSS, the role of Günter Mittag was highlighted.
+Despite the positive initial results, it turned out that the NÖSPL / ÖSS would not be the way in which the SED could fulfil its goal of surpassing the West German economy.
+The planned economic dash through mass investments – also to enable a curious temporary import boom from the FRG – never reached its envisioned second phase and thus resulted in increased dependence on the West German economy.
+As early as in February 1968, the SKJ became aware of Honecker’s discontent with the ÖSS and believed that the performance of the East German economy and forms of decentralisation was related to that.
+The way in which Honecker expressed that opinion was interpreted as an “indirect polemic” with the Yugoslav system.
+Honecker’s personality was a worrying factor too: he was characterised as a “rigid and unyielding bureaucrat”.
+When it comes to the SKJ’s concerns regarding the total abandonment of policy directions that underlay the NÖSPL / ÖSS, the role of Günter Mittag was highlighted.
 Mittag had been among the main architects of the reforms.
-Each other opposing circles that started to emerge surrounding on the one hand Ulbricht and on the other Honecker however changed Mittag’s stances: in a SKJ report was stated that Honecker had convinced him with the plea for a return to more centralised forms of economic organisation.
-In April 1968, concerns were expressed over the potential ability and willingness of East German conservative forces to negatively influence bilateral cooperation.
+The mutually opposing circles that started to emerge and surrounded Ulbricht, on the one hand, and Honecker, on the other hand, changed Mittag’s stances, though: an SKJ report stated that Honecker had convinced him with the plea for a return to more centralised forms of economic organisation.
+In April 1968, concerns were expressed over the potential ability and willingness of East German conservative forces to adversely affect bilateral cooperation.